TetraPlex-org/central/Documentation/applications to acclerators/EIC/short_application.md

 * Member of the 3rd best team (country representative) in [IYLIC 2015](https://www.ifia.com/international-youth-conference/) (with certificate and medal)
 * Special Environmental Gold Medal for presenting the [DOST](https://www.dost.gov.ph/) project [CRAVAT or Coral Reef Assessment Visualization and Advanced Tools](https://projects.pcieerd.dost.gov.ph/project/6562#!) during IYLIC 2015 (with certificate and medal)
 * Knows too many programming languages had GWBasic in High School in the late 80's, Turbo Basic, Turbo Pascal and Turbo C and gcc in the 90's.
 Done low level graphics programming in the 90's (Pascal or C with inline asm) as a hobby.
 Done lots of enterprise line of business stuff with VB 6.0 and Visual Foxpro and attended Visual FoxPro Training (with certificates) in the 90's.
 Used .net since it first came out.
 Attended Microsoft Course 2559 (Nov 2003 - with certificate) for VB.net.
 Had projects that involved C Sharp that is for enterprise LOB (mainly web apps).
 Tried R and Julia.
 Used PhP and plain JS for a picture annotation project for an image recognition project.
-* Used numerous database system starting from Cobol, Dbase, FoxPro, MS Access, MySQL and PostgreSQL.
+* Used numerous database system starting from Cobol, Dbase, FoxPro, MS Access, MSSQL, MySQL and PostgreSQL.
 * Done Scientific Computing with Matlab and Numpy for a PhD level research project.
 * Did a touch screen library data kiosk while still an undergrad at university as a research project using Visual Basic 3.0 in the mid 1990s
 * Employed part time in the University Chemistry Testing Lab while doing undergrad.